youngerheart/daterangepicker/README.md

 3. date range picker
 4. date terminal picker

+**compatibility for IE**

+* because of using browserify, if you don't need hour and minute picker, it supports IE9.
+* if you need hour and minute picker, because of using range input, it supports IE10.

 ## Usage

 This component relies on moment and moment-range, so you should include them first